alexpear/alexpear.github.io/README.md

       - Flying
       - Ground

-- Simple 40k army list gen
-  - Generalize ImperialGuardArmy.js across all factions.
-Each faction can have its own squadType.js file or similar.

 - Expand upon weapon test func in ProjectileEvent.js
   - Func for testing and logging a entire engagement between 2 Groups (a la Grid War or Halo Ring).
     - They start at a certain range, and can move closer or further during the engagement.
   - Simpler: same but they always move closer.

-- GridWar funcs:
-  - Codex entries that let us ask WGenerator for a random Group, using a random implemented template.

 - Make variant AliasTable internal storage format that doesnt use so much memory, but is instead similar to regionTree.js.
 (Iteratively subtrack each weight from a random roll.)